willwhitney/dynamics-aware-embeddings/readme.md

 ### Code style
-In the interests of making this code easier to understand and hack on I have sometimes opted to duplicate code in several places instead of factoring it out.
+In the interest of making this code easier to understand and hack on I have sometimes opted to duplicate code in several places instead of factoring it out.
 I find that research code is typically easier to get a handle on when it contains as little indirection as possible.

 ### Training embeddings